vinaydhegde/testdriven-site/src/_posts/course/2017-01-06-06_postgres-setup.md

 type: course
 ---

-In this lesson, we'll configure Postgres, get it up and running in another container, and link it to the `users-service` container...
+In this lesson, we'll configure Postgres, get it up and running in another container, and link it to the `users` container...

 ---